 I do not want kids.
 Not now, not ever.
 Nor do I want to deal with anyone else’s kids.
-Even if I liked kids, I couldn’t rationalize a single reason for having them – between the emotional and financial burden and the possibility of a Mad Max-like dystopian future.
+Even if I liked kids, I couldn’t rationalize a single reason for having them – between the emotional and financial burden and the possibility of the world facing a Mad Max-like dystopian future.

 Some people feel that children give their life meaning, but I do not feel my life is meaningless without them.
 And I do not feel for one second that I’m missing out on anything.
 I see other people with kids and all I can think is: “Thank god that’s not me.”